• Skip to primary navigation

 Instructions

 1. Prepare the nougat layer: Combine rolled oats, medjool dates, and peanut butter in a food processor.
 Process until a sticky dough forms.
 You should be able to pinch the dough together with your hands.
-If your dates are quite dry, you may need to add 1 tablespoon melted coconut oil for extra moisture.
+If your dates are quite dry, you may need to add 1 tbsp melted coconut oil for extra moisture.
 This will help you achieve a sticky dough.
 Alternatively, you can simply add extra dates.

 2. Line a loaf pan or a small rectangular dish with parchment paper.
 Firmly press the nougat into the base of the pan.